DIY Flower Picture Frame for Kids (Easy Mother’s Day Gift Idea!)

 Finished DIY flower photo frame with little girl's photo.

-I would LOVE to receive one of these simple flower photo frames for Mother’s Day… and I’ll definitely be picking out my favourite photo of the kids and placing it inside the frame as soon as get the chance!
+I would LOVE to receive one of these simple flower photo frames for Mother’s Day… and I’ll definitely be picking out my favorite photo of the kids and placing it inside the frame as soon as get the chance!

 Related Kid-Made Crafts for Mom